hchiam/learning-a11y/README.md

 - Note that description !== label.
 - Label = replaces the element's original text.
-- Description = read after label as extra info (with a pause).
+- Description = (with a pause) announced after the computed label, as extra info.
-- `aria-labelledby="can have multiple IDs for labels"`
+- `aria-labelledby="can have multiple IDs as labels"`
 - Keep in mind that `aria-label` is not consistently supported for some non-focusable elements, screen reader versions/modes, or browser versions.
-- Use `aria-label` on the common search box, since it's usually focused before the button, otherwise it's not immediately obvious what the `input` is for:
+- Use `aria-label` on the search box, since it's usually focused before the button, otherwise it's not immediately obvious what the `input` is for:

   ```js
   <form action="#" role="search">